Uses: Exhibition / Ornamental.

 Photo: A rare Black Tailed Buff Hen.
 Photo courtesy of The Japanese Bantam Club.

-Japanese Bantams should be kept inside on clean, dry bedding in all but the best weather to maintain good feather condition.
-Feathers (especially white) will stain easily on the wing tips that drag on the floor if let out in the wet.
-During cold weather, it is often necessary to provide some additional heat unless they are kept in a reasonably well insulated building.
+Japanese Bantams should be kept inside on clean, dry bedding except during the best weather to maintain good feather condition.
+Feathers (especially white) will easily stain the wingtips that drag on the floor if let out in the wet.
+It is often necessary to provide some additional heat during cold weather unless kept in a reasonably well-insulated building.

 Japanese Bantams carry the dominant creeper gene Cp which gives the breed short legs.
 If two short legged birds are bred together, according to Mendals law, 25% of the offspring will be pure for Cp, a lethal gene combination which causes a disability making them unable to hatch.
 50% of the offspring will carry one Cp gene and are therefore short legged as per the breed standard and the final 25% will not carry the gene and be long legged.
 Breeding a short legged with a long legged will produce 50% short legged, 50% long legged without any lethal embryos.